MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-live-migration-smb-bandwidth.md

 ms.date: 09/25/2023
 ---

-> Applies to:  Windows Server 2022, Azure Stack HCI, version 21H2 and later versions of both

 # Configure cluster-wide Live Migration SMB bandwidth control

+>Applies to:  Windows Server 2022 and later, Azure Stack HCI, version 21H2 and later versions

 Cluster-wider parameters enable you to reserve network bandwidth for SMB between failover cluster nodes.
 With automatic configuration of the SMB bandwidth limits for live migration, administrations